 Contrast can provide interest and impact in an image, which is something that can get a viewer thinking, or at least get them to stop and consider the image for a moment.
-Consider some of the tools you can use to enhance contrast and visual appeals, including Adobe Lightroom presets, lighting kits, and filters.
+Consider some of the tools you can use to help your viewers see more, enhancing contrast and visual appeals–including many free Lightroom presets available online which will save you lots of time–lighting kits, and filters.

 The image below shows a contrast of textures and colors between the leaves and the tree bark.

 Another tip to add interest to a photo is to get an interesting or unique angle on a scene.
 Perhaps try getting above or below your subject in order to capture the image in a way that is not usually seen.